Python string comparison is possible using the comparison operators: ==, !=, <, >, <=, >=.

 This suggests that Alex comes before Axel, which is indeed the case.

-What if the strings are otherwise equal, but there are additional characters in another one?
+What if the strings are otherwise equal, but there are additional characters at the end of the other one?

 print("Alex" < "Alexis")

 In this case, the Python interpreter simply treats the longer string as the greater one.
 In other words, “Alex” is before “Alexis” in alphabetical order.

 Now you understand how the string comparison works under the hood in Python.